textandbytes/onlinekommentar/README.md

 - To test sending and receiving mails from the application locally, go to http://localhost:8026

 ## Provision or deploy the production server
-- The master branch is automatically deployed to production using Ploi (ploi.io)
+- The master branch is manually deployed to production using Ploi (ploi.io).
+Note: to enable auto deploy, go to Github > Settings > Webhooks and click "Active" on the Ploi webhook.
+Please leave disabled unless you know what you are doing.